This weekend, the famous Talkeetna Bachelor Auction and Wilderness Woman competition return.

-Winterfest officially gets started at 7 p.m. on Friday, Dec.
-6, as the motorized parade of lights winds its way through Talkeetna, ushering in a month of celebrations, events and holiday cheer.
+The festivities actually begin at 7 p.m. on Friday, Dec.
+3, as the motorized parade of lights winds its way through Talkeetna, ushering in a weekend of fun.

 The hilarious event kicks at noon on Main Street, and sign-ups are at 10 a.m. at the Fairview Inn, with a limited number of spots available.
 All contestants must be over 21 and single, according to the Talkeetna Bachelor Society.

 That evening, the men take center stage - literally.
 The Talkeetna Bachelor Society, consisting of single men ages 21-70 from all walks of life, are auctioned off on stage at the Sheldon Community Arts Hangar.
-This is the 39th annual event, and it's a hoot.
+This is the 40th annual event, and it's a hoot.
 Presumably, the women bid on a bachelor for a dance and a drink, but who knows where it'll lead - we've heard stories of marriages coming out what happens at the Bachelor Ball, which immediately follows the auction.
 Doors open at 6 p.m., with the auction starting at 7 p.m.
+This year, approximately half of the usual 200 tickets are being sold, and proof of vaccination or negative Covid test within 72 hours is required for entry.
+The event sells out every year.

 The event, while good-natured and hilarious, is also important.
 The Talkeetna Bachelor Society has used the auction as a way to fund social causes in the upper Susitna Valley.
 The society has donated thousands of dollars to the Fund For Women and Children in Crisis through the Alaska Community Foundation, as well as the Families in Crisis Fund, administered by the Sunshine Community Health Center.